acquia/reservoir/README.md

 # Future

 - Support composer-based installation.
-- Add a tab for every entity type to `/admin/data` (currently only content/node and comment are listed)
 - Switch from Basic Auth to OAuth2, using <https://www.drupal.org/project/simple_oauth>
 - Support GraphQL once it matures: <https://www.drupal.org/project/graphql>